DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) v1.3.3: Semantic parser updates!

+- All parsers can now be called using the same compare_strings() function, but without having to separate data yourself.
+See above for the usage of this command ( in the example code )
+- Applicability Score has been added and can now be found in any semantic pattern
+- A bug fix

-( Latest ) v1.3.2: Developer feature update, semantic parser update, and a literal parser update
+v1.3.2: Developer feature update, semantic parser update, and a literal parser update

 - Custom literal parsers can now be created!
 Documentation will be on the website shortly for those eager to develop their own literal parsers
 - Prepositional phrases are now gathered by all parsers.
 As seen above, they can be seen by calling "objects.prepositional_phrases"